Synthetify/synthetify-protocol/docs/docs/technical/state.md

     await exchange.getAssetsList(assetsList)

-Where _exchange_ is instance of _Exchange_ singleton.
-Argument _assetsList_ is PublicKey, that can be found in state.
-Whole structure is similar, but arrays are trimmed to correct length.
+Where the _exchange_ is an instance of _Exchange_ singleton.
+The argument of _assetsList_ is PublicKey, which can be found in the state.
+The whole structure is similar, but arrays are trimmed to the correct length.

 ## Decimal
-In many places in synthetify code there is a need for numbers with decimal places.
-Tokens have them, percentages can be saved as them as well as interest rate.
+In many places in synthetify code, there is a need for numbers with decimal places.
+Tokens have them, percentages can be saved as them as well as the interest rate.
 To avoid floating point numbers _Decimal_ was created.

 ### Implementation